 April Events in Vancouver

 - Vancouver Sun Run: Canada's largest and North America's second-largest 10K run takes place each year on the third Sunday in April.
 It's a city-wide event, so even if you aren't running, expect busier traffic than normal.
-The 2020 event has been canceled but the Sun Run returns in April 2021.
+In 2021, the race will be held virtually.

 - Vancouver Cherry Blossom Festival: This annual event celebrates the blossoming of local cherry trees while educating and actively engaging diverse communities in local arts and culture to celebrate the fragile beauty of the iconic cherry blossom.
-It takes place throughout the city from April 2–26, 2020.
+In 2021, the festival's programming will be broadcast virtually.

 - Earth Day: Earth Day is celebrated on April 22 each year, and since Vancouver is consistently ranked as one of the greenest cities in the world, there's no better place to enjoy this holiday.
-The annual Earth Day Parade and Party for the Planet in nearby Surrey are both popular events to celebrate the Earth.
-Both have been canceled for 2020 but plan to return in 2021.
+Party for the Planet in nearby Surrey is a popular event that will be held virtually in 2021.

 - Vancouver Opera Festival: To add a bit of culture to your trip, check out this annual festival at the beautiful Vancouver Opera House celebrating the current season and upcoming shows.
-The 2020 event has been canceled, but it will be returning in April 2021.
+The 2021 iteration of this festival has not been rescheduled.

 April Travel Tips